mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 4. Partner profile
 Partner profile needs to be customized type of logical system as partner type.
 Outbound parameter of message type MATMAS is defined in the partner profile.
 As receiver port an RFC destination created earlier is used.
 Idoc Type MATMAS01 is defined.
+### As destination of data

+There are no particular considerations for this Anypoint Template regarding Sap as data destination.
 ## Salesforce Considerations <a name="salesforceconsiderations"/>

 There may be a few things that you need to know regarding Salesforce, in order for this template to work.